francisgemme/Darts_Game_Counter/README.md

 # How to play:

-The compiled .exe file can be downloaded alone to run it.
-Otherwise, you can download the full directory the .py and launch the "run.py" to initialize the game.
+Download the full directory and launch the "run.py" to initialize the game.
-The Alpha version has been released on August 20th.

 Will soon be releasing a version with additional Game modes, such as "Around the Clock", "Crickets", "BaseBall", "Chase the Dragon"